ramsysproject/island-trip/README.md

 c.
 Docker

-1. Pull the image `docker pull emaramirez1306/classic-bowling-scorer:initial`

-2. Run the image `docker run emaramirez1306/classic-bowling-scorer:initial`

-3. You can also build locally and run it, for building locally execute the `build.sh` script
+1. You can also build locally and run it, for building locally execute the `build.sh` script.
+After this you can run the image by executing `docker run -p 9000:9000 island-trip`

 * **How to run tests**

 1. Run `mvn clean test` to execute unit tests
 2. Run `mvn clean verify` to execute unit and integration tests

+Additional comments: in the project root you will find a postman collection for triggering requests.